matfish2/vue-tables-2/README.md

 The above code means that when the user is sorting by `name` and identical names are compared, their order will be determined by the `age` column.
 If the ages are also identical the `birth_date` column will determine the order.
 The `matchDir` property tells the plugin whether the secondary sorting should match the direction of the primary column (i.e ascending/descending), or not.

+In addition to programmatically setting the sorting in advance, by default the user can also use Shift+Click to build his own sorting logic in real time.
+To disable this option set `clientMultiSorting` to `false`.

+On the server component this behaviour is disabled by default, because it requires addtional server logic to handle the request.
+To enable it set `serverMultiSorting` to `true`.
+The request will then contain a `multiSort` array, if applicable.

 # Options

 Options are set in three layers, where the more particular overrides the more general.